 Here is a statement of my ethics and coverage policies.
 It is more than most of you want to know, but, in the age of suspicion of the media, I am laying it all out.

-I am the West Coast representative to the J Street U National Student Board.
+Formerly, I was the West Coast representative to the J Street U National Student Board.
 J Street U is the campus organizing arm of J Street, a 501(c)(4) political advocacy organization that promotes the two-state solution and diplomatic intervention in the Israeli-Palestinian conflict.

 I do not own stock in any company that I report on or accept gifts from any companies.